Swiftly Challenging Strangulation Charges

 For any subsection of this crime, there is an affirmative defense that the person who committed the act did so for a legitimate medical or dental purpose.

 Strangulation, in all its forms, is a serious accusation.
-Contact John Buza for a free consultation if you or a loved one is accused of this crime.
-Call 212-349-2200 now for a free consultation with our skilled criminal defense lawyer in Manhattan.
+Contact our team a free consultation if you or a loved one is accused of this crime.
+Call 212-710-5166 now.

 We proudly represent New York City residents living throughout the five boroughs.
 Connect with us today.